dat-rohit/NIFTI-JSON-Converter/README.md

 ## Purpose

-This tool was developed to complement the usage of a labeling tool available [here](https://github.com/yatengLG/ISAT_with_segment_anything).
+This tool was developed to complement the usage of a labeling tool available [here](https://github.com/yatengLG/ISAT_with_segment_anything), called ISAT_with_segment_anything.
 This labeling tool - based on SAM and SAM-Med2D - lacked the ability to import .nii.gz files and export annotations into .nii.gz files, so this tool was created to enable the use of medical images with that labeling tool.